genesischung/Newsletter/README.md

 # Java III Newsletter Subscription Service Project

+## Note to reviewer
+Hi, I realize that the configurations are lost when I pushed the project, so I have included a Newsletter.zip for a smoother experience.

 ## Introduction
 The project uses the sample code (https://github.com/jcrogel/JAVAIII_Class9) as a reference.
 The system prompts for an email address and a name, then it will add them to the list.